bdbaraban/ideadog/backend/README.md

 *Currently the back-end and [front-end](https://github.com/bdbaraban/ideadog) of IdeaDog live in seperate repos, to reduce project clutter.*

-IdeaDog is a social web application for sharing ideas.
-We've all had those sudden bursts of inspiration where we go - "wow, that is simply a _great_ idea" - but know we will never follow up.
-Now, instead of losing those ideas, share them with the world!

-Why statically-typed, you ask?
-Well, the front-end of the application is built in React, with TypeScript, while the back-end runs on Rust.
-TypeScript + Rust = The Ultimate Statically-Typed Web App!

-Development of IdeaDog has only just begun.
-Stay tuned, there is much, much, much more to come!

 ## Usage

 Server [environment](#env) must be set